 Love lives not only within the lovers—as two numerically and psychologically distinct loves—but also between lovers.
 Wojtyła says, ‘love is always some reciprocal relation of persons… based on a relation to the good.’
 (Love and Responsibility, 57) Love is always an act of the human individual, yes; but love also seeks its proper maturation in the unity of two individuals, having its being as the bond that unites two distinct individuals, transforming two ‘Is’ into the unity of a ‘we.’
 And so, for human love to reach its full and adequate maturity, the unilateral love of individuals must also become the reciprocal love of two individuals loving together.
 Mature reciprocal love is the love of friendship—amor amicitiae.
 In friendship the basic dynamisms of all personal love—fondness, desire, and benevolence—are taken into and absorbed in a reciprocal commitment of both to each another.
-In so doing, the lives of the lovers are interwoven in a stable state of love that encompasses many areas of life, and through the course of a extended period of time.
+In so doing, the lives of the lovers are interwoven in a stable state of love that encompasses many areas of life, and through the course of an extended period of time.

 Friendship often begins in an emotional affinity between persons, where two individual persons affectively respond to the value of one another and have a commonality of affective response to the diverse values of the world.
 This affective response establishes the foundation for an emotional co-experiencing, and with this, an emotional commonality and emotional harmony.
 Wojtyła calls this emotional co-experiencing ‘sympathy,’ and under this term gathers everything that makes up the vivid and intense lived-experience of human relationships.
 (For this and following, see LR, 72-8, 84-100) Such a shared emotional lived-experience is significant for the course of friendship precisely because it brings people closer and creates the space for the development of the characteristic tenderness and openness of friendship.
 Like sympathy, companionship also plays an important role in creating the space for friendship by providing for the possibility of a common good.
 Companionship is brought about through the sharing of some common goal—a common work, common objectives, or common interests—which creates a suitable foundation for the development of friendship by disposing two ‘Is’ to becoming a ‘we,’ precisely through their sharing of a common good of valuing and activity.

 Yet, friendship is not merely companionship; and nor is it simply something emotional.
 Rather, friendship is brought about only through the participation of the will since the freedom of the will is the decisive factor in all personal love.
 (LR, 73) The mutual commitment of the will to the good of the other, the good for the other, and the good together with the other, is that which decisively establishes friendship in being.
 And though sympathy and companionship dispose two persons to make such a freely chosen commitment, it is only through their mutual commitment to the good that sympathy and companionship are transformed into friendship.
 Consequently, friendship has two dimensions, the first of which involves a turning toward one another in a recognition and affirmation of the good of one another—which establishes the structural dimension of friendship—and the second, a turning toward a common good together with one another, a good that they seek together and for one another—which establishes the content-based dimension of friendship.
+(See LR, 57, 72 ff.)
 Thus, friendship is not merely an act of love, but the stable state of personal love united in the pursuit of the good.
 Evidently, the common good sought together plays a central role in the formation and durability of friendship.
 And indeed, for Wojtyła, friendship is entirely specified by this shared common good, whether the pleasurable, useful, or honourable—the bonum delectabile, bonum utile, or bonum honestum.
 (See LR, 68-70.
 Wojtyła assumes the classical understanding of friendship that traces its roots through St. Thomas to Aristotle) The more noble the common good sought together, the more noble the friendship; the greater and deeper the goodness sought together, the greater and deeper the friendship.

 In consequence of this turning toward the good of one another, and their further turning toward the common good together with one another, friends come to dwell interiorly with one another in intimate knowledge, deep affection, and mutual good-will.
 The friends are interiorly united by the good recognised together, the good affectively perceived in tandem with one another, and the good sought together with one another by the freedom of the will.
 Wojtyła calls this interior unity of friendship the essence of friendship and describes it as a ‘doubling’ of the ‘I’ in the formation of a ‘we,’ where—in the words of St. Thomas—friends come to mutually indwell in one another.
 (See LR, 73-4.
 See ST, Ia IIae, q.
 28, a.
 2) Given this understanding of friendship, one can readily see why Aristotle maintained that ‘without friends no one would choose to live.’
 (Aristotle, Nicomachean Ethics, Bk.
 VIII, Ch.
 1) Yet, spousal love is still something more, something different, something greater.
 One could say that the highest and most intensive form of love is spousal love—amor sponsalis.
 Though spousal love implicitly includes the commitment of friendship, and contains the loves of fondness, desire and benevolence, it moves beyond the stable state of friendship, and beyond the distinct dynamisms of love, to a totality of reciprocal commitment.